Honglongwu/LPHW/README.md

 5. Checking the problem with nosetests
 6. Coding now.

+*more and more practices make me stronger than before*

 Author: Honglong Wu
 Email: BGI, wuhonglong@genomics.cn
 History: Because all the problem was caused by the DNS